 Retirement benefits are paid from the Plan under the MTA 20-Year Police Retirement Program.
 A participant is eligible for service retirement at the earlier of completing twenty years of credited Police service or attainment of age 62.
 Terminated participants with five years of credited police service, who are not eligible for retirement, are eligible for a deferred benefit.
-Deferred vested benefits are payable on the first of the month following the participant's attainment of age 55.
+Deferred vested benefits are payable on the first of the month following the participant's attainment of age 55 or age 63 for a Participant who first joins the MTA 20-Year Police Retirement Program on or after April 1, 2012.